w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Basic-Commands/Profile.md

 ### <font color =b32d2d>Advanced Profile Customization Upgrade</font> {: #AdvancedCustomization}

-The Advanced Profile Customization upgrade gives allows you to completely customize your profile so that only the information you want to show is available.
+The Advanced Profile Customization upgrade allows you to completely customize your profile so that only the information you want to show is available.
 It gives you more information you can display, and you can completely control what order the information is in.

 After purchasing the upgrade in <a href="/Bot-features/Currency-Commands/Advancements/Upgrades" target="_blank">/advancements upgrades</a>, to edit your profile, go to <a href="/Bot-features/Utility-and-Config-Commands/Config-Commands#Settings" target="_blank">/settings</a> and choose the profile customization option from the drop-down menu.
 Click "Edit Profile" and a new version of your profile will appear with various buttons you can use to edit it.